 Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.

-Pro-tip: You can substitute store-bought simple syrup but we recommend using strawberry simple syrup to get more strawberry flavor.
+Pro-tip: You can substitute store-bought simple syrup, but we recommend using strawberry simple syrup to get more strawberry flavor.

 1. Frozen Strawberry Daiquiri: Add frozen strawberries, ice, strawberry simple syrup, rum, and lime juice to a blender.
 Blend until completely smooth.
 Pour into glasses and garnish with fresh berries and lime slices if desired.